GayBelarus: Founding Congress of GayBelarus

-On 8 December 2012 in Minsk was held the founding congress of the National Youth Public Association ‘Human Rights Center ‘Lambda’.
-This was the name, under which the human rights project ‘GayBelarus’ wanted to legalize their activities in 2012.
-Sergey Androsenko was elected President and Maxim Dmitriev - his deputy.
+On 8 December 2012, in Minsk, the founding congress of the National Youth Public Association, Human Rights Center Lambda, was held.
+This was the name under which GayBelarus wanted to legalize their activities.
+Sergey Androsenko was elected president and Maxim Dmitriev his deputy.

 The congress was attended by 72 delegates from all the regions of the Republic of Belarus and Minsk.
 They adopted the articles of the association and elected its governing bodies.
-The organization mainly aimed at providing various kinds of legal assistance for lesbians, gays, bisexuals and transgender people.
-Subsequently, an application was filed to the Ministry of Justice with a request to register the organization.
+The aims set out for the organisation were mainly to provide various kinds of legal assistance for lesbian, gay, bisexual, and transgender people.
+After the congress, an application was filed to the Ministry of Justice with a request to register the organisation.